 Despite his abilities, Marcus quit UCF’s team in August 2012.
 He continued taking classes but apparently fell out of love with the game his father once dominated.
 Maybe he just needed a Scottie Pippen or Dennis Rodman by his side.

-Marcus put his hospitality management degree to use when he opened up his own shoe story, The Trophy Room, in 2016.
+Marcus put his hospitality management degree to use when he opened up his own shoe store, The Trophy Room, in 2016.
 The Disney World-based store close up its physical shop in 2019 and transitioned to online sales.

 Jeffrey Jordan Played College Basketball, Too

 Jeffrey Michael Jordan didn’t possess the same scoring prowess that his younger brother displayed at UCF or his father at North Carolina.
 Still, he played college basketball.

 Born in 1988, Jeffrey was Jordan and Vanoy’s first child, a baby boy.
 The 6-foot-1 point guard played in high school at Loyola Academy and furthered his hoops career at the nearby University of Illinois as a preferred walk-on.

 Jeffrey rarely started in three seasons with the Fighting Illini and transferred to UCF in 2010 to play alongside his brother Marcus again.
 In 2012, Jeffrey quit the Knights’ team like his brother.